Planning without Search: Refining Frontier LLMs with Offline Goal-Conditioned RL: Experiments

 To evaluate the efficacy of each component, we evaluate two modifications of PNLC.
 The first removes the goal-conditioning, instead learning a scalar Q-value conditioned only state and thought, which simply predicts likelihood of success in the task.
 Recall that we use goals in our natural language critic in order to create informative descriptions that are more naturally used during LLM reasoning.
 Now, the LLM agent sees a scalar value instead of natural language, and makes its refinement off that value.
 The second modification replaces the inference-time refinement procedure with more traditional best-of-$n$ selection~\citep{li2024QProbe,sessa2024bondaligningllmsbestofn}.
 Instead of being given the chance to refine its original thought using feedback provided by the natural language critic, this method instead has the LLM agent generate $n\!=\!5$ thoughts, from which one is chosen by the same agent.
 Note that our refinement procedure was designed with the hypothesis that an LLM agent can produce better thoughts \emph{after} observing what may go wrong, which this modification cannot leverage.

+Finally, we include an ablation dubbed ReAct+Replan that does not affect the inference pipeline at all, so the same self-refinement inference method using subgoals is preserved, but the scores of subgoals are directly inferred by the frontier LLM rather than learned via offline goal-conditioned RL.
+This ablation tests whether any training is necessary, or whether the scaffolding we propose can be handled entirely using the base capabilities of frontier LLMs.

 We show results in Table~\ref{tab:ablation}.
-We notice that the two ablations perform comparably to other LLM reasoning baselines such as ReAct that rely only on prompting, meaning the LLM agent does not effectively use the auxiliary learned value function.
+We notice that the first two ablations perform comparably to other LLM reasoning baselines such as ReAct that rely only on prompting, meaning the LLM agent does not effectively use the auxiliary learned value function.
 This shows that both components of our approach --- the ability to (1) craft natural language descriptions via goals and (3) refine thoughts using such descriptions --- are both crucial to the success of our algorithm.
+Finally, ReAct+Replan performs better but still noticeably worse than our method, which shows that offline training is important, and that even frontier LLMs are incapable of providing accurate scores for goals in long-horizon tasks a priori.
+Qualitatively, we see that even frontier LLMs provide uncalibrated, often overly-optimistic scores, such that they rarely deem their own actions to be suboptimal.
+In this manner, the refinement stage in ReAct+Replan often only decides that the initial action was good.